Morf-Engineering-Inc/agape_core/logs/jul_2025/how_to_think.md

 habits of the mind - GBH
 steve jobs quotes - connection of humanity and science, also law school and programming as models on how to think for all humans

+## well educated mind book
+three levels of understanding. taste. basic knowledge swallow. take knowledge in. to your own understanding - is it true. why. valid digest. fold into your own understanding.  let it change the way you think. or reject it as unworthy.

+find out facts. evaluate them. form your own opinion Here’s a concise framework for the three levels of understanding, followed by a summary of Susan Wise Bauer’s The Well‑Educated Mind:

+Three Levels of Understanding
+Taste
+– What it is: A first encounter—skimming or sampling the outline of an idea.
+– Goal: Get the gist.
+Recognize the topic, scope, and key terms.

+Swallow
+– What it is: Delving deeper—examining the facts, arguments, and evidence.
+– Goal: Ask “Is it true?
+How do I know?”
+Validate sources, test logic, compare perspectives.

+Digest
+– What it is: Internalizing or rejecting—folding the idea into your worldview.
+– Goal: Let it reshape your thinking (or discard it if it falls short).
+Form your own, well‑informed opinion.

+## Summary: The Well‑Educated Mind

+Susan Wise Bauer’s The Well‑Educated Mind is a guide for adults who want to revive the classical habit of reading “great books” with purpose and skill.
+Its core lessons:

+A Systematic Reading Plan

+Genres to cover: History, Biography, Philosophy, Poetry, Fiction, Drama, and Fine Arts.

+Why: Each genre trains a different part of the mind—contextual thinking, moral reasoning, emotional intelligence, aesthetic judgment.

+Four Stages of Active Reading

+Inspectional (Taste): Survey the work—titles, headings, summary—to form a roadmap.

+Analytical (Swallow): Break the argument into parts.
+Identify thesis, evidence, assumptions, and implications.

+Interpretive: Ask probing questions—“What does this mean?
+What’s the author’s purpose?”

+Syntopical (Digest): Compare across texts.
+Weave together multiple viewpoints into a synthesized, personal understanding.

+Tools for Critical Engagement

+Annotation: Mark passages, jot questions in margins.

+Note‑taking: Summaries, outlines, and concept maps to track structure and your reactions.

+Discussion: Talking through ideas with others to test and refine your judgments.

+Building Intellectual Habits

+Consistency: Short, daily reading sessions keep ideas alive in your mind.

+Reflection: Regularly revisit notes and ask how new insights fit (or conflict) with your existing beliefs.

+Growth: Over time, you’ll move from merely appreciating great works to contributing your own, well‑reasoned perspectives.

+Putting It Together:

+Taste = Inspectional Reading

+Swallow = Analytical & Interpretive Reading

+Digest = Syntopical Reading & Personal Integration

+By following Bauer’s roadmap, you learn not just what to read but how to read—so that every book you tackle can transform your mind, one level at a time.

 Discover Your Genius by Michael J. Gelb is a guided workbook that helps you unlock your innate creativity by studying the minds of ten history‑making geniuses.
 Gelb argues that “genius” isn’t an inborn gift reserved for the few but a set of attitudes and practices anyone can cultivate through focused study, self‑assessment, and deliberate exercises (HarperCollins).
 The book is structured around ten “genius profiles,” each pairing a brief biography with a targeted self‑reflection and practical exercises.
 The ten figures and their corresponding insights are:
 * Plato — Deepening your love of wisdom